 Without clients you will not have a business.
 But it so often happens that too much time, effort and resources are spent on the wrong type of clients, who drain resources without adding much to the bottom line.

-Change the cards by applying the following guidelines:
+Change the cards by applying the following two guidelines:

 - Individual or business client